Food and food hygiene complaints

 - contains a foreign object (such as a fragment of glass in a loaf of bread)

-However they won't get involved in compensation claims.
+However we won't get involved in compensation claims.
 Compensation claims are a civil matter that must be taken up with the manufacturer and, if necessary, go to court.
 For complaints where the risk to the public is low, details will be logged for information purposes.

 Where to find help